Skip to Main Content

 We tried it: Here’s what our experts say

-How the Capital One Savor compares to other rewards cards
+How the Capital One Savor Cash Rewards Credit Card compares to other rewards cards

-Let’s take a look at how it stacks up against two of its competitors, the Chase Sapphire Preferred and the Savor One, a no-annual-fee version of the Savor card.
+The Savor card is solid in many ways but won’t be the best fit for everyone.
+The annual fee cuts into your cash back, and if you spend more in other bonus categories a different credit card might be better suited for you.
+Let’s look at how it measures up against two of its competitors, the Chase Sapphire Preferred and the Savor One, a no-annual-fee version of the Savor card.

 Image of Capital One Savor Cash Rewards Credit Card